mnpjs/mnp/README.md

 └── index.md
 ```

-To process documentation, `yarn doc` can be used.
+To process documentation, the `yarn doc` command can be run.
 #### `Examples` Embedding

 The examples are extremely useful for people reading the documentation, and they also allow developers to manually check that everything works correctly in the package. `documentary` supports embedding of examples and their output, eliminating the need to copy those by hand.
 The examples are put in the `example` directory, and embedded in the README file with the following snippet: